Best Practices for Creating Connectors

 Developing Connectors with Mendix

-While Java is likely going to be a primary choice for building your connector modules, it is not your only option.
-Lucky you!
+While Java is likely going to be a primary choice for building your connector modules, you can also use Mendix.

 Making Microflows Available as Microflow or Workflow Activities

-To ensure that end-users can reuse your Mendix build logic as easily as possible, you will need to make microflows available as microflow or workflow activities (see the Triggering a Workflow via a Microflow section of Performing Workflow Basic Functions).
+To ensure that end-users can reuse your Mendix build logic as easily as possible, you need to make microflows available as microflow or workflow activities.
+For details, see the Triggering a Workflow via a Microflow section of Performing Workflow Basic Functions).

-Ensure that a microflow is visible in the Toolbox in the Expose as microflow action section of the microflow properties.
+Ensure that a microflow is visible in the Toolbox, in the Expose as microflow action section of the microflow properties.
 You can do this by right-clicking in your microflow working area.
 Additionally, you can specify a caption for the action, a category for the Toolbox, and an icon.
-These will be used in the Toolbox, and also in the microflows, so these will be easy to read for the end-user:
+These will be used in the Toolbox, and also in the microflows, so they need to be easy to read for the end-user:

 After you expose as microflow action, this can be dragged and dropped inside another microflow.

-If you create functionality that requires for example REST API integrations or complex data processing, make sure you have well-documented microflows connecting your public part of the module to the private part.
-By doing this, you can shield the implementing developer from having to understand the REST API integration or complex data processing logic.
+If you create functionality that requires REST API integrations or complex data processing, make sure you have well-documented microflows connecting the public part of your module to the private part.
+This way, the implementing developer will not have to understand the intricacies of the integration.

-The icon should give instant recognition to your function.
-Make sure that it square and 16 by 16 pixels.
-This is very small, so try not to overdo it on the details.
+- The icon should give instant recognition to your function.
+Make sure that it is square and 16 by 16 pixels.
+This size is very small, so try not to add too many details.

 Structuring the Usage of Your Connector

-As stated in the Main Connector Module Setup section, each connector build will have a UseMe folder where you expose the logic that users of your connector module need when implementing your module.
-You have the ability to expose your microflows and Java actions in the toolbox.
+As stated in the Setting Up the Main Connector Module section, each connector build will have a UseMe folder where you expose the logic that users of your connector module need when implementing your module.
+You can expose your microflows and Java actions in the toolbox.
 This means that users will be able to use your microflows and Java actions as microflow activities or workflow system tasks.
 You can also add page templates that are reusable.

 For page templates, make sure to use a representative image, define a category that makes sense based on your module usage, and give a name that makes the template easily recognizable.